+We created a slot for the addition by demolishing the garage and using surplus driveway space.
+This move anchored the new house in the landscape while ensuring that it wouldn’t eat up valuable green space, despite its large scale.
+The most challenging aspect was one of fit: by style and scale.
+Stylistically, we were marrying a modern glass and copper house to a Colonial.
+Moreover, integration was daunting: the high-ceilings and open volumes of the planned addition did not align with the Colonial’s tighter and more compressed spaces.
 To confront the central challenge—of stitching together old and new—we used strategies that both hid and heightened transitions.
 Outside, we put a new wrapper on the Colonial: a cedar box.
 We kept practically everything as it was: window frames became sculptural indentations; old panes were replaced with single sheets of glass.
-Inside, we put a three-story atrium, topped by six large skylights – where old and new meet.
-We made this the formal entryway: The front door leads visitors into a small vestibule that opens into the atrium.
-A steel-and-glass stair climbs from the stone atrium floor to upper level of the addition.
+Inside, we put a three-story atrium, topped by six large skylights where old and new meet—and this became the formal entryway.
+The front door is in a small vestibule that opens into the atrium.
+A steel-and-glass stair leads from the stone atrium floor to upper level of the addition.
 A second sculptural stair —a steel-and-glass bridge—crosses the atrium and links the second floors in the addition and the Colonial, heightening the contrast.
 A curtain wall of glass runs the length of the kitchen and living spaces, bringing the outdoors inside.
-The plan is open; the ground-floor stair, granite dining room server and bluestone fireplace are designed to delineate room areas.
+The plan is open; the ground-floor stair, granite dining room server and bluestone fireplace are designed to delineate rooms.

 The existing Colonial was wrapped in cedar, and faux panes were replaced with single sheets of glass.
 By leaving the old window frames, the design creates a sculptural quality on an otherwise blunt façade.